The average press release gets ignored by 99% of journalists.

 HARO, or Help A Reporter Out, is a service that connects journalists with sources.

-Every day, HARO sends out two emails to members – morning and evening editions – with a list of journalists looking for quotes for their stories.
-There is a master email with all the queries, and further category-wise lists.
-Members can decide which emails you want when you sign-up.
+Every day, HARO sends two emails to members—morning and evening editions—with a list of journalists looking for quotes for their stories.
+There is a master email with all the queries and further category-wise lists.
+Members can decide which emails they want when they sign up.

-If you match the requirements of a query, you or your public affairs team can simply shoot them an email with your quote.
+If you match the requirements of a query, you or your public affairs team can simply email them your quote.

 Here’s how it works:

-1. HARO journalists or media members need quotes/insights for a pieces they’re writing
+- HARO journalists or media members need quotes/insights for a piece they’re writing

-3. If you match the requirements in their inquiries, you can shoot them an email with your quote.
+- If you match the requirements in their inquiries, you can email them your quote.

 It’s that easy!